NOAK Observatory (L02)

 1: C-type CME detected by STEREO A / GOES / SOHO.

-2: C-type CME detected by STEREO A / GOES / SOHO.
+2: S-type CME detected by STEREO A / GOES / SOHO.

-Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that the CMEs may impact BepiColombo and Mars (minor impact).
-The leading edge of the CMEs will reach BepiColombo at 2025-06-11T16:51Z and Mars at 2025-06-15T00:00Z (plus minus 7 hours).
+Based on preliminary analysis by the Moon to Mars Space Weather Analysis Office and heliospheric modeling carried out at NASA Community Coordinated Modeling Center, it is estimated that the combined front of the CMEs may impact Solar Orbiter (glancing blow).
+The flank of the CMEs will reach Solar Orbiter at 2025-07-02T12:00Z (plus minus 7 hours).

 ## Notes: